 11 Primary Passions

-There are 11 primary passions—five in the face of difficulties and trials, six in the face of desires and temptations.
+There are eleven primary passions.
+Five arise in the face of difficulties and trials.
+Six arise in the face of desires and temptations.

 The passions in the face of difficulties and trials are hope, despair, daring, fear, and anger.
-When something good is difficult or arduous to attain—you have hope if you believe you can attain it, despair if you don’t.
-Then, when faced with a trial, obstacle, or evil while pursuing the good—you have daring if you believe you can overcome it, fear if you don’t.
-Finally, if the good is attained—you are at peace; if not, you have anger (noting, anger here does not refer to the vice of anger, but rather, the disdain of what is evil or unfitting).
+When you pursue something good that is difficult to attain, you feel either hope or despair—hope if you believe you can attain it, despair if you don’t.
+As obstacles arise, you are met with daring if you believe you can overcome them, or fear if you don’t.
+If the good is ultimately reached, your soul rests in peace; if it slips away, you feel anger—not the sinful vice, but the rightful discontent that something good was lost or something evil was allowed to persist.

 Visual Resource